orchetect/MIDIKit/Examples/SwiftUI Multiplatform/SystemNotifications/README.md

 ## Troubleshooting

+> [!TIP]
-- ⚠️ If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
+> If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
 Ensure the example app's Scheme is selected then try again.

+> [!TIP]
-- ⚠️ When building for a physical iOS device or "Designed for iPad", you must select your Team ID in the app target's code signing.
+> When building for a physical iOS device or "Designed for iPad", you must select your Team ID in the app target's code signing.